ED-IP/Milestone-3-project/README.md

 - User stories testing

-    - Users Should be able to search for terms inside the dictionary (Anonimous and registered)
+    - Users Should be able to search for terms inside the dictionary (Anonimous and registered):

     - Anonimous users can't add, delete or edit terms in the database